 Have you ever wondered what happens to the recycling that is collected from your home?

-What happens to your organic waste? (needs updating)
+What happens to your food waste?

 - The contents are unloaded and shredded to break down any large items of garden waste.

 - Using a process called Windrow Composting, the garden waste is placed in long rows called windrows and left to breakdown naturally.

 - After being left for around 12 weeks and turned regularly, the waste breaks down naturally to form a material that can be used to improve the soil.